ADVANCED METHOD DEVELOPMENT AND RESEARCH APPLICATIONS OF ANALYTICAL CHEMISTRY - 2022/3

 Commentary and feedback on coursework and an informal tutorial (pre-examination).

-Verbal throughout the ICP-MS practical and data handling session, and subsequent written feedback on the submitted Excel data file and Analyst publication (coursework).
+Verbal throughout the Excel data handling session, and subsequent written feedback on the submitted Excel data file and analytical report (coursework).

-- 1- describe and evaluate the fundamentals of advanced instrumental methods, with particular emphasis on recent developments and research applications;
+- 1- describe and evaluate the fundamentals of instrumental methods, with particular emphasis on recent developments.

-- 2- describe and evaluate state of the art analytical instrumentation, principles of method development; problem solving and practical aspects of advanced atomic spectroscopy, chromatography, electrochemistry, nuclear analysis and mass spectrometry (including hyphenated techniques);
+- 2- describe and evaluate the instrumentation, problem solving and operational aspects of advanced atomic spectroscopy, chromatography, electrochemistry, and mass spectrometry.

-- 3- reflect and improve student awareness of advanced quality control in analytical chemistry, especially in the research environment;
+- 3- review and improve student awareness of advanced quality control in analytical chemistry.

-- 4- improve student awareness of practical aspects and challenges of analysis, optimisation and validation; the use of statistics and calculations for quantitative analysis and journal publication as used in research.
+- 4- improve student awareness of practical aspects of analytical measurement and the use of statistics and calculations for quantitative analysis.

 C - Cognitive/analytical